inet-framework/inet-showcases/visualizer/styling/doc/index.rst

 Lines and arrows often have labels placed next to them for displaying additional information.
-Customizing the font or color of such labels is often useful, for example to highlight important information.
+Customizing the font or color of such labels is often useful, for example, to highlight important information.

 The example simulation can be run by choosing the ``Font`` configuration from the ini file.
 The network is the same as in the previous example: